The Belgravia Centre Blog

 Top Herbal Remedies For Hair Loss and Hair Growth

 For years, herbal remedies have been popular alternatives to medical treatment, famed for their apparent natural ability to heal, treat and cure just about any ailment.
-There have been suggestions of the power of herbs in the hair department too but just how do they support hair growth and is there any evidence that they are effective in preventing hair loss?
+There have been suggestions of the power of herbs in the hair department too but just how can they support hair growth and is there any evidence that they are effective in preventing hair loss?

 Ginkgo Biloba

-Ginkgo Biloba may increase blood flow but it won't prevent hair lossGinkgo biloba is believed to increase blood flow to the brain and it’s is a popular herb for hair loss, thought to generate hair growth by providing more nutrients to the hair follicles.
+Ginkgo biloba is believed to increase blood flow to the brain and is a popular herb for hair loss, thought to generate hair growth by providing more nutrients to the hair follicles.
 However, this has not been conclusively proven and in majority of cases, hair loss is the result of DHT (dihydrotestosterone) attacking the hair follicles.
-The only way its effects can be suppressed are with DHT-blockers such as Propecia and other anti-androgens.
+The only way its effects can be suppressed are with DHT-blockers such as finasteride 1mg and other anti-androgens.

 Saw Palmetto

-Saw Palmetto is thought to slow down the balding processSaw palmetto is another high-profile herbal remedy for hair loss that is thought to slow down the balding process and stimulate new hair growth.
+Saw palmetto is another high-profile herbal remedy for hair loss that is thought to slow down the balding process and stimulate new hair growth.
 It is believed to be a safe herbal product but does have a primary side effect of mild gastrointestinal distress.
 It’s thought that saw palmetto inhibits the 5-alpha-reductase (5AR) enzyme that converts testosterone to DHT.
 One study claimed that extracts of the herb repressed 5AR levels by 32% without affecting testosterone levels in men.
 However, clinical trials in humans showed that saw palmetto supplements did not result in any clinically significant alterations in laboratory parameters.
-The only clinically and scientifically proven 5AR and DHT inhibitor that has been FDA-approved for the safe treatment of hair loss is Propecia.
+The only clinically and scientifically proven 5AR and DHT inhibitor that has been MHRA-licensed and FDA-approved for the safe treatment of male pattern hair loss to date, is finasteride 1mg.

 Stinging Nettle

-Stinging Nettle is thought to slow down hair lossThis course-toothed plant has long been preferred as a means of curbing balding.
+This course-toothed plant has long been preferred as a means of curbing balding.
 Stinging nettle is also thought to prevent testosterone from being converted into DHT and slow down the loss of hair and stimulate hair growth.
 It is said to be more effective when used together with saw palmetto, however, as it is an unproven treatment for hair loss, any benefit it has for the hair would be best seen when combined with any or all of the proven treatments for hair loss and other hair growth boosters.
+We also wouldn't recommend using this plant without medical supervision, given it is known to cause adverse skin reactions.

 Panax Ginseng is a natural stimulant but can't stimulate hair growth alone